Fun with Dick and Jane (2005 film): Plot

 Watching a news report on the arrests of the Petersons and other former Globodyne employees who desperately turned to crime, the Harpers decide to cease their criminal lifestyle.
 However, Dick finds that his interview with Ralph Nader has caused him to be indicted for his unwitting role in the company's collapse.
-Drowning his sorrows at a millionaire's club, he stumbles upon drunk former CFO of the company, Frank Bascombe.
+Drowning his sorrows at a millionaire's club, he stumbles upon the drunk former CFO of the company, Frank Bascombe.
 When he and Jane confront him, Frank remorsefully admits Jack had planned everything from the beginning: during Dick's television interview, Jack diverted all of Globodyne's assets and then dumped the entire stock, thus ruining the company and its employees and investors, and leaving Dick and Frank to take the blame, while embezzling a $400 million fortune and getting off scot-free.
 Frank, about to go to prison for 18 months for his role in the scheme after failing to expose Jack's crimes, got $10 million in hush money from him.

 Frank tells him Jack plans to transfer the $400 million to an offshore account and creates a plan with Dick and Jane to intercept the transfer, rerouting the funds to an account Frank has established.
-Things go wrong when Dick accidentally loses the form, so they must print a new one in the bank while Jack is there making the transfer.
+Things go wrong when Dick accidentally loses the form, forcing him to print a new one in the bank while Jack is there making the transfer, with Jane making the switch.
 Jack realizes there are errors on the form and spots Dick.
-Finally, Dick holds Jack discreetly at gunpoint, demanding he sign a check, which he does.
-Dick reveals to Jane it was a ruse to get his signature, so Jane, an art major, can forge it.
+Finally, Dick holds Jack discreetly at gunpoint, demanding he sign a paltry check, which he does.
+Dick reveals to Jane it was a ruse to get his signature, so Jane (who studied calligraphy in college) can forge it.

 The next day, Jack is mobbed by reporters and former Globodyne employees, all praising him for his sudden "generosity".
 Dick shows up as vice president and hands him a prepared statement, which the CEO reads on live television.
 He is shocked to announce he has transferred $400 million to a trust fund to support Globodyne's defunct pension plan.
-A news report reveals the company's former employees (including the now-imprisoned Petersons) will get their pension checks from the fund, Dick's reputation is restored and he evades indictment, and Jack's net worth has been reduced to a mere $2,238.04.
+A news report reveals that the company's former employees (including the now-imprisoned Petersons) will get their pension checks from the fund, Dick's reputation is restored for his competent handling of the company's failure, he evades indictment, and Jack's net worth has been reduced to a mere $2,238.04.

 Some time later, Dick's family drives a Volkswagen Rabbit convertible into the sunset.
-While Billy is teaching his parents Spanish, Dick's friend Garth drives up in a brand new Bentley Azure, excited to reveal that he has a new job with great benefits, at Enron.
+While Billy is teaching his parents Spanish, Dick's friend Garth drives up in a brand new Bentley Azure, excited to reveal that he has a new job with great benefits, at Enron, which the Harpers are skeptical of.